Aravind-del46/phising-email-analysis-task2/README.md

 This email is a likely phishing attempt.
 It uses GitHub branding to trick the user into verifying an email that does not belong to them.
 The sender’s domain is unrelated to GitHub, which is a major red flag.
 Users should avoid clicking the button and report the email as phishing.

 ---

-## 📸 Screenshots:

-Screenshot stored in a files named `screenshots/`